 Assessment & Tracking

 A Brief Guide to Interim Reviews Enclosed is your daughter/son’s first Interim Review of this year.
 To help understand how our tracking system works, we have placed a couple of resources on our website.
 Firstly there is a ‘video’ presentation from Mr Brady.
 In this, he goes through some PowerPoint slides to explain how the system works and how you can use the data to have the best impact on raising your son/daughter’s achievement.
 Secondly, there is a detailed written document.
 I hope that you find these helpful.
 The Basics: On entry, students arrive with Prior Attainment from their primary schools.
 These are reported as ‘Scaled Score’ results from the KS2 SATS tests taken at the end of Year 6.
 Dene Magna is then accountable for the progress that each student makes from these results (simplified as an average of their Reading Scaled Score and their Maths Scaled Score) to their GCSE results taken at the end of Year 11.
 At Dene Magna, we set our targets for each student based on the expectation that they will achieve a minimum of ‘Four Levels of Progress’.
-As the government has changed both the KS2 testing system and the GCSE system we have had to create our system, focussed on the same rigour and high aspirations as our previous ‘Four Levels of Progress’ model.
+As the government has changed both the KS2 testing system and the GCSE system we have had to create our system, focusing on the same rigour and high aspirations as our previous ‘Four Levels of Progress’ model.
 Below is a table that gives an outline of how we have set targets for each child:

 You can use this table to see what the subject teacher judges that your daughter/son will achieve at the end of Year 11.